There’s no question too small – or silly

 How long should I arrive before my challenge starts?

-We ask everyone to register an hour before their challenge begins, so we recommend arriving an hour and a half before your start time to give you plenty of time to unload kit, park up and head over to registration.
-Our timetable will be released very shortly.
+We ask everyone to register an hour before their challenge begins, so we recommend arriving at least an hour before your start time to give you plenty of time to unload kit, park up and head over to registration.
+Check out our Super Start Times to see when you need to arrive by.

 Where do I need to go when I arrive?